-1.234 SITE PLAN COMPLIANCE MONITORING -2
+1.24 SITE PLAN COMPLIANCE MONITORING

-- A. The Planning Board shall require the site construction for residential and commercial site plans to be monitored by the Town's consulting Engineer.

-- B. The Applicant shall submit the required surety for review and approval and provide the estimated monitoring escrow.

-- C. All costs relating to the site plan compliance monitoring by the Town's Consulting Engineer shall be the responsibility of the Applicant/Developer and will be paid from escrow funds held by the Town.

-- C.D.
-The Planning Department shall schedule a preconstruction meeting.
-The following shall attend:

-- 1. Applicant/Owner

-- 2. Design Engineer

-- 3. Contractor
+- A. The Planning Board shall require the site construction for residential and commercial site plans to be monitored by the Town's consulting Engineer. - B. The Applicant shall submit the required surety for review and approval and provide the estimated monitoring escrow. - C. All costs relating to the site plan compliance monitoring by the Town's Consulting Engineer shall be the responsibility of the Applicant/Developer and will be paid from escrow funds held by the Town. - D. The Planning Department shall schedule a preconstruction meeting.
+The following shall attend: - 1.
+Applicant/Owner - 2.
+Design Engineer - 3.
+Contractor

 - 4. Applicable Town Department Heads

-- 5. Town's Consulting Engineer
+- Town's Consulting Engineer

-- Đ.E.
-Prior to scheduling the preconstruction meeting the applicant shall provide to the Town:
+- E. Prior to scheduling the preconstruction meeting the applicant shall provide to the Town:

 - 1. The required copies of approved plans

 - 2. The site plan compliance monitoring escrow

 - 3. Acceptable form of surety

 - 4. Estimated construction schedule, completed by the Applicant's Contractor

 - 5. Stamped shop drawings for applicable structures (fire cisterns, box culverts, retaining walls, etc.)

 - 6. Technical specifications for applicable materials.

-- 5.7.
-Copies of all state, federal or regional permits as required by others.
+- 7. Copies of all state, federal or regional permits as required by others.

-- E.F.
-The Town's Consulting Engineer shall monitor the following items (but not limited to), on a part-time basis or as needed to ensure compliance:
+- F. The Town's Consulting Engineer shall monitor the following items (but not limited to), on a part-time basis or as needed to ensure compliance:

 - 1. Erosion control (construction entrance, silt fence, etc)

-- 2. Clearing Stumping and grubbing
+- 2. Stumping and grubbing

 - 3. Cuts and fills

 - 4. Subgrade

 - 5. Drainage

 - 6. Gravels

 - 7. Pavement and pavement striping

 - 8. Guardrail

 - 9. Retaining walls

 - 10. Site lighting

 - 11. Landscaping

 - 12. Off-site improvements

 - 13. As-Built review

 - 14. Other (as applicable, per project)

-- F.G.
-Design Changes Any proposed changes to the approved plans must be proposed to the Town prior to constructing the revised improvements.
+- G. Design Changes Any proposed changes to the approved plans must be proposed to the Town prior to constructing the revised improvements.
 The Town staff must approve the proposed changes; however, if the proposed changes are deemed to be significant, by the Staff, the Applicant may be required to present the changes to the Planning Board for their approval.
 All changes, technical in nature shall be subject to review by the Town's Consulting Engineer.
 Minor, technical changes may be approved in the field by the Town's consulting engineer.

-- G.H.
-Building Permit issuance Prior to the Town issuing building permit(s) for the project, the Town's Consulting Engineer shall visit the subject site and provide a written recommendation to the Planning Board regarding the adequacy of the vehicular access to the building site for inspection and safety/emergency vehicles.
+- H. Building Permit issuance Prior to the Town issuing building permit(s) for the project, the Town's Consulting Engineer shall visit the subject site and provide a written recommendation to the Planning Board regarding the adequacy of the vehicular access to the building site for inspection and safety/emergency vehicles.
 The access road and/or travel way to the building site must be at gravel grade, compacted and graded.
-All underground utility crossings must be installed and no trenching / excavation may be conducted
+All underground utility crossings must be

-within the travel way and/or access through the site, blocking access for inspections and/or safety vehicles and personnel.
+installed and no trenching / excavation may be conducted within the travel way and/or access through the site, blocking access for inspections and/or safety vehicles and personnel.

-- H.I.Surety reductions or release See Subdivision Regulations - L.J.
-Certificate of Occupancy (CO) issuance The Town's Consulting Engineer shall issue a memo recommending the issuance of the CO(s) for the project.
+- I. Surety reductions or release See Subdivision Regulations - J. Certificate of Occupancy (CO) issuance The Town's Consulting Engineer shall issue a memo recommending the issuance of the CO(s) for the project.
 Prior to issuing the memo, all site work shall be completed.
 The only item that may be incomplete, due to winter weather constraints is the required landscaping or revegetation required for land stabilization.
 If the landscaping is not complete, the applicant must agree, in writing, to install the landscaping during the following spring growing season.
-Additionally, the written agreement must recognize that if the landscaping is not installed by the agreed date, the Town will use the project surety to have the landscaping installed by an independent contractor. - J. All costs relating to the site plan compliance monitoring by the Town's Consulting Engineer shall be the responsibility of the Applicant/Developer and will be paid from escrow funds held by the Town.
+Additionally, the written agreement must recognize that if the landscaping is not installed by the agreed date, the Town will use the project surety to have the landscaping installed by an independent contractor.

-1.245 FEES
+1.25 FEES